robbie2806/fossandvolt-template/README.md

 ## Features

+### ✨ PixieVolt AI - Blipkin Pet System
+- Name and care for your own digital companion called a Blipkin
+- **Feed** your Blipkin to reduce hunger and increase bond
+- **Play** with your Blipkin to earn XP and strengthen your connection
+- **Chat** with your Blipkin in a special chat mode with unique personality
+- Watch your Blipkin level up from 1 to ∞ through interactions
+- Monitor Blipkin stats: Level, XP, Mood, Energy, Hunger, and Bond
+- Mood system that responds to your Blipkin&apos;s needs (Happy, Sleepy, Hungry, Joyful, etc.)
+- Miss-you notifications when you haven&apos;t visited in 24+ hours

 ### 🤖 Personalized AI Companion
 - Name your AI companion during onboarding
 - Your AI has a chill and supportive personality by default
 - Your AI remembers your conversations and adapts to your style
 - Watch your Bond Level grow from 1 to 100+ through interactions
+- **Dual Chat Modes**: Switch between your AI Companion and your Blipkin in the same chat interface

 ### 💬 Chat Interface
 - Natural conversations with your AI companion